SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/THM/Road.md

 ### GETTING SHELL

-- One of the features of the admin account is that it allows the admin to upload a profile image,we can abuse that feature to get a shell
+- The admin account allows the admin to unlock the profile image upload feature,we can abuse that feature to get a shell by uploading a php webshell

   ![image](https://github.com/SENSEIXENUS2/SENSEIXENUS2.github.io/assets/98669513/09585a99-2045-4c27-bda2-b53fc889ff9f)